- How to Write the Carnegie Mellon University Essays 2017-2018 - August 17, 2017

-How to Write the University of Georgia’s 2016-17 Essays
+How to Write the University of Georgia Essays 2016-17

-Below, our essay specialists have created a guide to help you write your essay for UGA:
+Below, our essay specialists have created a guide to help you write your essay for the University of Georgia.

 Here are the four essay questions for this admissions cycle, with Essay 1 being required (200-300 words) and Essays 2-4 being three options from which the applicant can select two (150-200 words).

 As the instructions explain, you must write two essays, and the topic for one of them can be chosen from any of three different essay prompts.
 Note that none of them require you to write an exorbitant amount, with the longest possible response being 300 words (or about half a page), single-spaced.